jborean93/pypsexec_service/README.md

 * Setup named pipe communication between the service and pypsexec
 * Turn into a Windows service binary
 * Tidy up unused API calls that were added in development
+* Move the external [wil](https://github.com/Microsoft/wil) library into an actual git submodule instead of a copy
 * Probably even more